shamseena-dev/mini-piano/README.md

 # mini-piano
-This is a mini piano  web app
+This is a mini piano  web app made using vanilla Javascript,HTML and CSS